 You will have time to ask your questions and get all the information you need to make the best decision.
 An assessment of your current health will be performed to determine how best to proceed with your situation.

 At Morgenstern Center, Dr. Ken Morgenstern is personally committed to giving you the best results and get you on the road back to health.
 Both of our surgeons are board-certified by the American Board of Ophthalmology.
 They have both completed a wealth of prestigious training, and continue to be active in their field.
 The entire team at Morgenstern Center is dedicated to providing advanced care in a state-of-the-art setting and producing beautiful results.

-If you live in or around Philadelphia, the Main Line, King of Prussia, Exton, Wayne, PA; in the following neighboring tri state areas: Linwood, Flemington, Vineland, NJ; Wilmington, DE, please contact Morgenstern Center for Orbital and Facial Plastic Surgery to schedule a consultation with experienced oculoplastic and ophthalmic surgeon, Dr. Ken Morgenstern to learn more about the best Revision Surgery Philadelphia has to offer.
+If you live in or around Philadelphia, the Main Line, King of Prussia, Exton, Wayne, PA; in the following neighboring tri state areas: Linwood, Flemington, Vineland, NJ; Wilmington, DE, please contact Morgenstern Center for Orbital and Facial Plastic Surgery to schedule a consultation with experienced oculo facial plastic and ophthalmic surgeon, Dr. Ken Morgenstern to learn more about the best Revision Surgery Philadelphia has to offer.